jamietre/iter8/README.md

 Execution of every query is deferred until a *value producing* method is called, which exports data outside the construct of an `Iter` object.
 If your query doesn't need to iterate over the entire sequence, it won't.
 Each value-producing methods returns something other than an `Iter` object thus ending the chain and causing execution.

+This is extremely powerful, but can have unitended side effects, particular when chaining queries with recursion or loops.
+If you use data passed by reference during a transformation, the value used will be the value *at the time the transformation happens* -- not when the query was created.
+You can use the `execute` method as needed to fully iterate a sequence.

 In addition to its own API, `Iter` implements method for all the `Array` prototype methods that don't mutate the array.
 Some of these are value-producing, such as `indexOf`, while some are transformation functions and produce a new sequence, such as `filter`.

 ##### "key" argument

-For the purposes of many methods that require a key for equality comparison, like `groupBy`, `leftJoin`, and set operations, there will be an parameter of type `key`.
+For many methods that require a key for equality comparison, like `groupBy`, `leftJoin`, and set operations, there will be an parameter of type `key`.
 This means that the argument can be one of three things:

-* a `function(item)` that, given an item in a sequence, returns a key that identifies is
+* a `function(item)` that, given an item in a sequence, returns a key that identifies it
 * a non-null, non-undefined value, typically a string or number, which identifies a property or index on the item in the seqeunce whose value is the key.
 * a falsy value, meaning the item itself is the key.